markwmuller/SwissWatchFace/info.md

 #  What’s New (Optional) (Maximum 4,000 Characters)
 V0.1 -- Added Anti-aliasing, which will give a much nicer display.
 This only works on newer watches, I think.
 	  - Removed option to disable power-saving seconds hiding, this was causing some issues.
+	  - Added option to show date, but this only works if anti-aliasing is set to "true"